dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 In case of snowflake **host** is your [Account Identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
 You can get in **Admin**/**Accounts** by copying account url: https://kgiotue-wn98412.snowflakecomputing.com and extracting the host name (**kgiotue-wn98412**)

 The **warehouse** and **role** are optional if you assign defaults to your user.
-In the example below we do not do that so we set them explicitly.
+In the example below we do not do that, so we set them explicitly.

 ## Setup the database user and permissions
 Instructions below assume that you use the default account setup that you get after creating Snowflake account.
 You should have default warehouse named **COMPUTE_WH** and snowflake account.
 Below we create a new database, user and assign permissions.
 The permissions are very generous.
-A more experiences user can easily reduce `dlt` permissions to just one schema in the database.
+A more experienced user can easily reduce `dlt` permissions to just one schema in the database.
 ```sql
 --create database with standard settings
 CREATE DATABASE dlt_data;